 Use the Brake Pedal

 You can direct someone to sit in the driver’s seat and step on the brake pedal.
-Then, monitor for noise from the brake and brake fluid level closely.
+Then monitor noise from the brake and the brake fluid level closely.
 As pressure on the brake pedal mounts, check for a fluid swirl or bubbling in the brake reservoir.
 If that is confirmed after two or more tries, then the brake master cylinder is not functioning properly and should be replaced.

 Check for internal Leaks